davepinch/pinchy.cc/scratchpad.md

 draft: true
 ---

-Each page, a link to its source.

----

 Microsoft layoffs is a signal of the failure of management.
 A company needs to lay people off if they lose money.
 Microsoft is not in that position.